Quabbeligs-projects/MRRN-Guesser/README.md

 ### Big D:
 - Something
 ### Tomasch:
+- implementing scoring algorithm (need to have coordinates of point and guess and ill do the rest based off that)
-- Something
+- ...
 ### Small B:
 - Jack off

 ## STRUCTURE
 - still images
-- 15 sec timer
+- 20 sec timer

 ## FEATURES & DESIGN
 ### Sound Effects: (deleted because i put them in the Audios folder (audios.txt)